The Angels (Australian band): Discography

+Recognition

-A full-length documentary film, The Angels: Kickin’ Down The Door, written and directed by Madeleine Parry, premiered at the Adelaide Film Festival in October 2022.
-It was well-reviewed, and is released in Australian cinemas on 1 December 2022.
+A full-length documentary film, The Angels: Kickin' Down The Door, written and directed by Madeleine Parry, premiered at the Adelaide Film Festival in October 2022.
+Cinematography was by Liam Somerville (aka "CAPITAL WASTE").
+The film was well-reviewed, and was released in Australian cinemas on 1 December 2022.

+"Am I Ever Gonna See Your Face Again" was voted to 12th place in Triple J's Hottest 100 of Australian Songs on 26 July 2025.
+"No Secrets", too, was voted into the Hottest 200 a week later at number 185.